openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 Enrollment Computations
 *********************************

-The number of enrolled students is computed every day, and the values reported on the Enrollment Activity page in edX Insights are updated every day.
+The number of enrolled learners is computed every day, and the values reported on the Enrollment Activity page in edX Insights are updated every day.

 For information about viewing enrollment activity data in edX Insights, see